anranLi515/AnranLi.github.io/_pages/cv.md

 Service and Activities
 ======
 * **Reviewers**
+  * Review manuscripts from AAAI-25, AAAI024 as the PC member
+  * Review manuscripts from TNNLS
   * Review manuscripts from FL-AAAI-22 as the PC member
   * Review manuscripts from IEEE Transactions on Cloud Computing 2021 (TCC2021)
   * Review manuscripts from IEEE Transactions on Dependable and Secure Computing 2021 (TDSC 2021)